cucumber/docs/content/docs/cucumber/environment-variables.md

 If you are using an editor or IDE to run Cucumber via a menu or shortcut, you should define environment variables in the editor.

+If you are using a terminal embedded in the IDE, see the [Terminal](#terminal) section above.

 ### IntelliJ IDEA / WebStorm / RubyMine